 The Saccos proved to be the most viable way to manage large public transport ﬂeets.
 They have also been pioneers in changing the image of public transport, which was dominated by rogue drivers and touts without regard for traffic rules.

-With the expected phasing out of the 14-seater vans, cooperative societies are poised to play an even bigger role in supporting the government’s initiative.
+With the expected phasing out of the 14-seater vans, co-operative societies are poised to play an even more significant role in supporting the government’s initiative.

 A quarter of the nearly Kshs200 billion goes towards ﬁnancing education.

 Indeed, co-operatives have provided successful models to encourage savings and access affordable credit to about 95 percent of the 278,000 teachers employed by the TSC and an equal percentage in private learning institutions.

 The movement has also invested in training institutions, such as the Cooperative College of Kenya.